JanssenProject/jans/head/cedarling/reference/cedarling-jwt-validation/index.md

 **Key Configuration Properties:**

 - `CEDARLING_JWT_SIG_VALIDATION`: Controls JWT signature validation
 - `CEDARLING_JWT_STATUS_VALIDATION`: Controls JWT revocation checks
 - `CEDARLING_LOCAL_JWKS`: Local key store for testing

-See the complete [bootstrap properties reference](https://docs.jans.io/head/cedarling/reference/cedarling-properties/index.md) for all available configuration options.
+See the complete [bootstrap properties reference](./cedarling-properties.md) for all available configuration options.

 ## JWT Signature Validation

-At startup, Cedarling fetches public keys from trusted identity providers (IDPs) defined in the [policy store](https://docs.jans.io/head/cedarling/reference/cedarling-policy-store/index.md).
+At startup, Cedarling fetches public keys from trusted identity providers (IDPs) defined in the [policy store](./cedarling-policy-store.md).
 These keys are used to validate the signature of incoming JWTs.

-Running without trusted issuers
+!!! note "Running without trusted issuers"
 When `CEDARLING_JWT_SIG_VALIDATION` is enabled, if no trusted issuers (or local JWKS) are configured, Cedarling still starts and logs a **WARN** indicating that signed authorization is unavailable.
 Unsigned requests (`authorize_unsigned`) continue to work, but any attempt to validate signed JWTs fails with `SignedAuthzUnavailable` until at least one trusted issuer or JWKS is configured.
 When `CEDARLING_JWT_SIG_VALIDATION` is disabled, this warning does not appear as signature validation is not required.

 ### Configuration